This lesson introduces the AP CSP Create Performance Task (Create PT)

 What could the procedure parameter be?

-Where would the loop and if naturally happen?
+Where would the while loop and if naturally happen?

 You are not writing code yet — just locating evidence.